Texts & Materials

 A Call to Conscience: The Landmark Speeches of Martin Luther King, edited by Clayborne Carson and Kris Shepard

-Poems by a variety of poets, such as
+Poems by a variety of modern poets, from Frost to Adrienne Rich to Neruda